ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_winui3/how-to-1.md

            SpinButtonPlacementMode="Inline" />
 ```

-define a fixed label ('Matrix size') and a NumberBox.
-The NumberBox is configured to allow the user to select a matrix size between 100-500 in steps of 100, with a default value of 100.

-Subsequently, we have the following declarations:
+Subsequently, you have the following declarations:

 ```XML
 <TextBlock Grid.Row="2"